A direct controlled-phase gate between microwave photons

-Next, we apply the calibrated CZ gate to Alice and Bob, both prepared in superposition states, $|\text{+}\rangle|\text{+}\rangle$, and probe the resulting entanglement between the microwave photons.
+Next, we apply the calibrated CZ gate to Alice and Bob, both prepared in the superposition state $|\text{+}\rangle|\text{+}\rangle$, and probe the resulting entanglement between the microwave photons, as illustrated in Fig.\,\ref{fig:fig3_01}(c).
 The reconstructed state, which is a Bell pair of the form $\frac{1}{2}\left( |0\rangle|0\rangle + |0\rangle|1\rangle + |1\rangle|0\rangle - |1\rangle|1\rangle\right)$, is shown in the Pauli-operator representation in Fig.\,\ref{fig:fig3_01}(d).
 The solid bars show the experimentally reconstructed values, which generally follow the ideal expectation values (solid line) and are consistent with the outcomes of master-equation simulations (dotted lines).
+The inset displays the measured single-cavity Wigner functions of the maximally entangled state after one CZ gate.
+Each reduced state exhibits no visible phase structure and closely resembles a maximally-mixed state, with the expected loss of single-mode coherence upon tracing out the other subsystem.
 In addition, we also include the resulting states after 3 and 5 CZ operations.
 Notably, the IZ and ZI components grow steadily with the number of gates, indicating that the dominant form of imperfection in our gate is photon loss from Alice and Bob.
-The other spurious components are consistent with imperfections in the the initial state preparation and miscalibrations of the gate duration.
-The inset displays the measured single-cavity Wigner functions of the maximally entangled state after one CZ gate.
-Each reduced state exhibits no visible phase structure and closely resembles a maximally-mixed state, consistent with the loss of local coherence upon tracing out the other subsystem.
+The other spurious components are consistent with imperfections in the initial state preparation and small miscalibrations of the gate duration.